Once the realm of overstuffed keywords, a shift has been occurring within search engine optimization standards.

-Even though we have mentioned in the list the possibility of overuse and its consequences, don’t spend too much time overthinking your content for a blog post.
+Even though we have mentioned the possibility of overuse and its consequences, don’t spend too much time overthinking your content for a blog post.

-Once you’ve had some practice, you’ll even start using LSI’s them without having to think about it.
-Soon enough, you’ll be a natural.
+Once you have had some practice, you will even start using LSI’s them without having to think about it.
+Soon enough, you will be a natural.

 In the meantime, Google is ranking your pages higher in organic results, your visitors will have an even better experience when they find you, and you improve your online footprint.

-Topical Writing is Now is the new Keyword SEO
+Topical Writing is Now is the new SEO

 Up to this point, we’ve focused on the LSI Keywords and how they’ve significantly improved the overall Google Search experience.
 Now let discuss in more detail the importance of Topical Search Ranking.

-Topical rankings are what happens when Google combines primary keywords with LSI keywords and any other relevant terms its learned that users might use to start a search.
-And, it’s not going to go away.
+Topical rankings are what happens when Google combines primary words with LSI keywords and any other relevant terms its learned that users might use to start a search.
+Moreover, it is not going to go away.

 Google has reported that they will continue to make advancements in identifying overall content on a page and how it relates to other content found on the web.